Updated December 2023

 Second hand gear.
 Have you heard about REI’s garage sale?
 They have them at least twice a year and they have very decent gear.
 I myself have purchased hiking shoes there.

-It is well known that the clothing industry has very negative impacts in the environment, more so with the fast fashion industry on the rise and our obsession to constantly consume.
-That’s why I do not really recommend buying any piece of clothing unless it really is a necessity.
+It is well known that the clothing industry has very negative environmental impacts, especially with the fast fashion industry on the rise and our obsession to consume constantly.
+That’s why I do not recommend buying any piece of clothing unless it is necessary.
 However, here are some sustainable alternatives:

 Don’t ditch your yoga practice when you are travelling!
 This was my most recent purchase when I was in lockdown in Spain and didn’t have a proper mat to do yoga.
 So, with plenty of time in my hands, I researched sustainable, eco-friendly brands that would have yoga mats for the yogi traveller.
 And I came upon the eKO® Superlite Travel Yoga Mat 1.5mm by Manduka, a sustainable product made in Taiwan from natural tree rubber.